pavaris/kas/wp-content/plugins/auto-post-thumbnail/readme.txt

 4. Manual Featured Images Selection
 5. Image search in Google, Unsplash, Pixabay
 6. Compatibility with Elementor and Gutenberg
+7. Feature image generation from title
+8. Font settings
+9. Text settings
+10. Text settings
+11. Text settings

 == Changelog ==

+= 3.7.2 =
+* Fixed: generation of featured images

+= 3.7.1 =
+* Added: "Commercial and derived use" checkbox for Google search
+* Fixed: Divi theme compatible

+= 3.7.0 =
+* Added: Automatically generation an image for each post from the post title and sets it as the featured image
+* Added: Settings for featured image generation
+* Added: Support for Wordpress mobile apps (automatic add featured image when creating/updating a post)
+* Redesigned Settings page
+* Fixed: "Metadata error" when trying to download an image from photobank
+* Fixed: In some cases the plugin did not find images in the post text
+* Fixed: (PRO) In the automatic generation filter, you can select a custom post type if it is displayed on the frontend
+* Many other minor changes and bugfixes

 = 3.6.0 =
 * New: Bulk delete thumbnails
 * New: Before searching images in the text of the post, the shortcodes are executed